 Very broadly, pigment inks last longer without fading, but dye inks tend to give richer, denser colors and sink deeper into the paper surface.
 They're both 'inks', but they have different pros and cons and printer makers will choose one or the other (or combine them) according to what the printer's designed for.
 The best photo printer doesn't necessarily use one or the other – it's up to you how you want to balance immediate print quality against long-term stability.

 Ink cartridges are renowned as being expensive, but costs compare favourably with prints created by an online lab.
-All printers in our test use individually replaceable inks, so you only need to replace cartridges that have actually run dry.
-Combined prices for manufacturers’ own-brand inks and high-quality papers generally average out to around £1.20/$1.60 per A4 print, and up to £4/$5.30 for an A3+ print.
+The best photo printers (including all those in our list) use individually replaceable inks, so you only need to replace cartridges that have actually run dry.
+Combined prices for manufacturers’ own-brand inks and high-quality papers generally average out to around £1.20/$1.60 per letter-size (A4) print, and up to £4/$5.30 for a larger format 13-inch wide (A3+) print.

-This range-topping A4 PIXMA takes a different twist on six-ink printing
+This range-topping PIXMA takes a different twist on six-ink printing

 Max Print Size: A4 | Print resolution: 4800 x 1200 dpi | Print speed (6x4; std quality): 17 seconds | Interfaces: USB 2.0, Ethernet, Wi-Fi, Bluetooth | Scanner: Yes | Dimensions: 372 x 324 x 140 mm | Weight: 6.7kg